Effective Solutions for Septic System Drainage Problems

 Septic tank top by SepticTankBacteria.com

-The above picture taken by SepticTankBacteria.com, From left to right shows a 4-inch main septic drain line made of SDR-35 coming from the home, A cleanout that after backfill we cut to grade and placed a round irrigation valve box cover on top of it, Into an elbow and into the septic tank.
+The above picture taken by SepticTankBacteria.com.
+From left to right, it shows a 4-inch main septic drain line made of SDR-35 coming from the home.
+A cleanout is also shown.
+After backfilling, we cut it to grade and placed a round irrigation valve box cover on top of it.
+It then goes into an elbow and into the septic tank.

 Inside the first cover of the septic tank shows a baffle then a open space.
 We had to install a baffle due to the pitch of the main septic line.
-We did not want to have the waste travel thru the septic tank like a river after a massive rain to the septic tank outlet filter tee.
-In the second septic manhole, you do not see a 4 inch Tee where we install a Septic Filter in it.
+We wanted to prevent the waste from flowing rapidly through the septic tank.
+This was especially important after a massive rain, leading to the septic tank outlet filter tee.
+In the second septic manhole, the 4 inch Tee is missing.
+We install a Septic Filter in it.

 Why did we set up this septic tank installation this way?

-We set up this septic tank installation this way because of the home’s location, The site elevation, and where the rest of the new septic system was going to be installed for maxim septic system operation.
+We set up this septic tank installation like this due to the home’s location.
+We also considered the site elevation.
+Finally, we determined the best placement for the rest of the new septic system.
+This ensures maximum septic system operation.

 Septic Tank and Cesspools……

-We actually installed a total of 3 septic tanks in series on this septic system with septic filters leaving each septic tank.
-We wanted to keep the drain field as clean as possible and to give the drain field a rest when the 3 septic tanks are pumped, The septic drain field and cesspool will dry out also.
+We installed a total of 3 septic tanks in series.
+There are septic filters leaving each septic tank.
+We wanted to keep the drain field as clean as possible.
+We also wanted to give the drain field a rest when the 3 septic tanks are pumped.
+The septic drain field and cesspool will dry out also.

 Every cover was raised to grade for easy troubleshooting if there is a problem.
 We do not think there will be a problem If they still add septic tank bacteria from us.
 Not the hardware store or big box store stuff but actually quality septic tank bacteria purchased from us.